-The Company holds a diversified portfolio of credit risk due to the application of the group-wide credit risk policies, business standards and limits framework, which limit investments in individual assets and asset classes.
+The Company holds a diversified portfolio of assets subject to credit risk due to the application of the group-wide credit risk policies, business standards and limits framework, which limit investments in individual assets and asset classes.
 Credit concentrations in the Company are monitored as part of the regular credit monitoring process and are reported to the Company's ALCO ORC and Risk Committee.
 With the exception of government bonds and supra-national debt, the largest aggregated counterparty exposure (i.e. excluding potential exposures arising from reinsurance of unit-linked funds) is to the Swiss Reinsurance Company Limited (including subsidiaries), representing approximately 1% of the Company's total assets.

 The Company's most significant investment asset exposures are to sovereigns, through its holdings of government and supranational debt.
-At 31 December 2016, the UK and French sovereigns and the European Investment Bank were the only sovereigns (including government sponsored entities) with shareholder exposures greater than £200 million.
+At 31 December 2017, the UK, US and French sovereigns and the European Investment Bank were the only sovereigns (including government sponsored entities) with shareholder exposures greater than £200 million.

-C.4 Liquidity risk
+C.4 Liquidity risk C.4.1 Exposure

 Liquidity risk is the risk of not being able to make payments as they become due because there are insufficient assets in cash form.
-Liquidity issues may arise from uncertainty in the value and timing of liabilities as well as uncertainty in the ability to realise assets as cash to meet certain obligations; in particular:
+Liquidity issues may arise from uncertainty in the value and timing of liabilities as well as uncertainty in the ability to realise assets as cash to meet certain obligations; for example: